hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-28-violette-multistage.md

 ---
 layout: default
-title: Violette with Multi Staging
+title: Multi Staging to Understand Task
 hidden: true
 description: Multi staging to Understand
 ---

-To evaluate **Violette**'s multi-staging functionality, I have put together the following **experiment**.
 Please follow all of the instructions below:

 # PREREQS